Kathryn Joosten: Health and death

 Joosten appeared in numerous television commercials such as those for V8 and Fiber One.
 In 2007, in an appearance on The View, she revealed that she was in remission from lung cancer, after many years of chain smoking (which she had by then quit).
 She offered some tips on how to beat the habit of smoking.
 Coincidentally, her guest roles on My Name Is Earl and Grey's Anatomy revolved largely around her character attempting to quit smoking.
 In 2001, she quit her 45-year smoking habit when she was diagnosed with lung cancer.
 In September 2009, Joosten was diagnosed with lung cancer for a second time.
 She subsequently underwent surgery and four rounds of chemotherapy, and was reportedly found to be cancer-free in January 2010.

 Joosten made a guest appearance on The Bold and the Beautiful on February 7, 2011, as part of the show's 6,000th episode, which featured several other real-life lung cancer survivors discussing their experiences with two of the show's characters, played by Susan Flannery and Jack Wagner, who were dealing with lung cancer.

 Joosten was named the national spokesperson for the Lung Cancer Profiles campaign on behalf of Pfizer.

-Joosten died of a recurrence of lung cancer on June 2, 2012.
+Joosten died from a recurrence of lung cancer on June 2, 2012.
 She died 20 days after her Desperate Housewives character, Karen McCluskey, died of lung cancer onscreen.